Blog 10 min read

 Competitor monitoring: Capturing 10 competitor pages daily is 300 screenshots per month.
 Fits comfortably in the free tier.

-Where Free Tiers Cut Corners
+Where Free Tiers Cut Corners in 2026

 Every free tier has trade-offs.
 Here's what to watch for: